Tight Virginia governor's race tests Biden's strength

 Elsewhere on Tuesday, New Jersey Gov. Phil Murphy was trying to win reelection against Republican former State Assembly member Jack Ciattarelli.
 If successful, Murphy would be the first Democrat reelected as the state’s governor in 44 years, though New Jersey hasn’t voted Republican for president since 1988.

-Mayor’s offices in many of the nation’s largest cities were also up for grabs.
+Mayor’s offices in many of the nation’s largest cities were also at stake..
 And a ballot question in Minneapolis could reshape policing in that city, where the killing of George Floyd last year touched off sweeping demonstrations for racial justice across the nation.

 But no other race in this off-year election season received the level of attention of the governor’s campaign in Virginia.
 That’s in part because previous races in many states have sometimes foreshadowed voter frustration with a party newly in power.